Abhishek100100/Real-Time-Social-Distancing-Monitoring-System/README.md

-# Social Distance Breach Monitoring System
+# Real-Time Social Distancing Monitoring System

 Hey there!
 This is my final year engineering project (2021) where I built a computer vision system that can detect when people aren't following social distancing rules.
 It works by analyzing video feeds and measuring distances between people.